 Google Keyword Tool has become an invaluable resource for marketers who want to learn more about individual words or products before starting a campaign or writing anything online.

-- You can explore related keywords and phrases
+- You can explore related long tail keywords and phrases

 - Discover what volume of searches each word gets on a monthly basis